-In addition to any other statutory provisions for public notice, the redeveloper shall be required to provide enhanced public notice for any development or redevelopment application in the area.
-Notice should be provided to all property owners within 200 feet of the area, as well as published in the official newspaper and posted on the site and at various public locations as may be reasonable and practical within Ocean Grove.
-The number and specific locations for posting of meeting notices will be identified in the Redeveloper's Agreement.
+In addition to any other statutory provisions for public notice, the redeveloper may be required to provide enhanced public notice for any development or redevelopment application in the area, as set forth in a negotiated Redevelopment Agreement.
+Notice should be provided to all property owners within 200 feet of the area, as well as published in the official newspaper and posted on the site and, if required, at various public locations as may be reasonable and practical within Ocean Grove.